Reconciliation / Confession

 If you fall into any of those categories above, or if you are afraid to come to confession for fear of contracting COVID-19, you are still able to receive forgiveness of your sins by repenting, making an act of Love for God above all things, and making a resolve to go to confession once you are able to again.

 To schedule an appointment for confession, please call the parish office at 614.875.3322.
-Leave a message stating that you would like to schedule an appointment for confession, and we will call you back as soon as possible with available dates and times.
 You will then be assigned to a 5-minute slot.
 This is not a time for pastoral counseling.
 This opportunity is just to confess your sins and then receive penance and absolution.
 If you are in need of pastoral counseling, you can call the office and a phone call with Father Jim can be arranged for that purpose.
 Our priests will not be seeing the list of who is coming to confession so that you may remain anonymous if you wish.

 Please do not bring children with you unless they are also penitents.
 If they are to give their confession, they will need their own appointment and to follow the same procedures.
 Please tell our scheduler how many people you need appointments for and we will schedule you all together.